ankitkumargcet/Coding/BuildYourProgrammingSkills/Readme.txt

 Q5-App05: WAR to read two numbers and dispaly its remainder without '%' operator.

 Q6-App06: WAP to print first n natural number.

+Q7-App07: WAR to read a year and check whether it's leap year or not.